CollegeHound

 Does CollegeHound replace a school counselor?

-No. CollegeHound is a college prep digital binder that helps families stay organized.
+No. CollegeHound is a college planning workspace that helps families stay organized.
 It does not replace school counselors or private counselors.

 Frequently Asked Questions